Eckhardt-D/bootstrap-theming/readme.md

 The static directory contains the bootstrap source code and should never need to change, unless a newer version is required.
 The public directory is where all your images etc. will be added and will be copied along with the source to the build/ directory.

-## index.html

-Purely a test file.
-Use src to create components.

 ## Theme.sass